ros2/rmw_connextdds/README.md

 Variable `RMW_CONNEXT_DISABLE_LARGE_DATA_OPTIMIZATIONS` may be used to disable these automatic optimizations, and revert to Connext's default behavior.

-Note that these optimizations will only be applied to any endpoint whose type has a *static* maximum serialized size of at least 1MB.
+Note that these optimizations will only be applied to those endpoints whose type has a *static* maximum serialized size of at least 1MB.
 "Unbounded" types (i.e. types which include at least one variable-length fields without a maximum) will most likely not be included in these optimizations, since only their "bounded" part will